leothomas/Loris/modules/genomic_browser/test/TestPlan.md

         - *DCCID* filter is an exact filter (Shows only the record with this exact value)
         - *External ID* and *PSCID* are contains filters (Shows all records that contains this value)
     - Genomic Range filters
-        - *Genomic Range* filter should filter SNP to prensent only SNP that *StartLoc* is contain withing the range (i.e. chr14:100000-200000 should prensent all the SNP on the chromosome 14 between position 1000000 and 2000000 inclusively.
+        - *Genomic Range* filter should filter SNP to present only SNP that *StartLoc* is contain withing the range (i.e. chr14:100000-200000 should present all the SNP on the chromosome 14 between position 1000000 and 2000000 inclusively.
         - By entering only the chromosome name in the *Genomic Range*, all the SNP on that chromosome should appear.
     - SNP filters
         - All the filters are contains filters (Shows all records that contains this value)